Learn forex trading today!

 The take profit order has a reversed role compared to the stop loss order.
 The take profit order specifies the price quote at which the trader wants the position closed and make the desired profit.
 It can also act as a safety net in the case that the price reaches a certain level then drops back down again.
 This way you can somehow guarantee a certain level of profit.
 This order is also executed automatically.

-To analyze price action and determine where the markets or a specific currency pair will move, forex traders use two main kinds of analysis.
+To analyse price action and determine where the markets or a specific currency pair will move, forex traders use two main kinds of analysis.
 Those who concentrate on price action, and ignore most other factors use technical analysis, while traders who prefer to study the economic events that cause market fluctuations use fundamental analysis.
 Then there are the traders who combine the information provided by the combination of these two types of analysis to create trading signals and strategies.

 Fundamental analysis is the method of evaluating a security or trying to make sense of price movements in an attempt to assess its intrinsic value, by examining related economic, financial, and other qualitative and quantitative factors.
 Fundamental analysts study anything that can affect the value of a security or asset, including macroeconomic factors (e.g. economy and industry conditions) and microeconomic factors (e.g. financial conditions and company management).
 In simple words, a fundamental analyst tries to study all the aspects of economics, including politics, law, social sentiments, as well as many other aspects of society.The goal of fundamental analysis, is to produce a quantitative value that a trader can compare with a security’s or currency pair’s current price and indicate whether it is overvalued or undervalued.